San Antonio Spurs: 1989–1997: The David Robinson era

 In 1993, local businessman Peter M. Holt and a group of 22 investors purchased the Spurs from Red McCombs for $75 million.
 In the 1993–94 season, the Spurs' first in the newly built Alamodome, Lucas led the team to a 55–27 record but the team suffered a loss in the first round of the playoffs, which led to the immediate firing of Lucas as head coach.
 Prior to the season, the Spurs traded fan-favorite Elliott to the Detroit Pistons in return for rebounding star Dennis Rodman.
 Elliott returned to the Spurs at the following year.
 Lucas was replaced by former Pacers coach Bob Hill for the 1994–95 season.
 On their first game of the season, they were defeated by the visiting Golden State Warriors despite a strong performance by David Robinson who recorded 27 points, 16 rebounds, 6 assists and 5 blocks for the Spurs.
 The next game, Sean Elliott recorded 23 points and David Robinson added 18 points and 19 rebounds as the Spurs got their first win of the season against the visiting New Jersey Nets.

 The Spurs finished with the NBA's best record at 62–20, cracking the 60-win mark for the first time in franchise history.
 Robinson was named the league's Most Valuable Player.
 The Spurs reached the Western Conference Finals, but lost to the eventual NBA Champion Houston Rockets.
 Throughout the season, and particularly in the playoffs, there appeared to be friction developing between Rodman and several Spurs' teammates, most notably Robinson.
 Rodman was traded to the Chicago Bulls after the season, and helped the Bulls win three titles from 1996 to 1998.
+Rodman was named All-NBA Third Team for the Spurs that season.